 I also count all things to be loss on account of the excellency of the knowledge of Christ Jesus my Lord… and count them as refuse that I may gain Christ. –Phil.
 3:8

 Paul’s new knowledge of Christ produced a spontaneous and total reassessment of his former identity as dog food.
-The flash of light beyond the brightness of the sun produced in him, what Witness Lee called, a “blessed blindness”.
+The flash of light beyond the brightness of the sun produced in him a “blessed blindness”.
 Although outwardly blinded, the eyes of his heart were enlightened (Eph.
 1:18).
 After looking upon the Christ in glory, Paul looked back, with new eyes, at his immaculate resume in Judaism and saw it as heap of trash, full of decayed leftovers, unwanted scraps of food fit for dogs, and who KNOWS what else.

 The revelation Paul received evoked a momentous reversal of the status quo.
 To the Jews, the Gentiles were considered as dogs (Matt.
 15:26), but after his conversion Paul viewed his former Jewish contemporaries as dogs and his entire career in that system as refuse worth throwing to dogs (v.
 8 in Phil.
 3 alludes back to v.
 2).
 Paul sees his former identity in Judaism as σκύβαλον—trash that is thrown as food to κύνας; σκύβαλον is a compound word formed from κύνας (dogs) and βάλλω (to throw).